Laynt/Tetris-in-c-/README.md

 exec ./game

-Tetris work without teh makefile
+Tetris work without the folder makefile

 if u want to run it without it just : gcc main.c -o main